ThunderMat/Introduction-to-MCU-Programming-for-Power-Electronics-Control-Applications/README.md

 ## Running experiments
 Experiments (simulation and implementation) are split in root folders referring to the book chapters.
-The m-files including parameters initialization have to be executed before simulation or code generation.
+The m-files including the parameters initialization have to be executed before simulation or code generation.

 >Required:
 >MATLAB 2018b or newer